KelvinLinBU/Kelvin_Accounting_API/README.md

   - Equities
 - **Spring Boot Framework**: Ensures robust and scalable implementation.
 - **MySQL Database Integration**: Stores all accounting data persistently.
+- **Docker Containerization**: Implementation of docker containerization so it's easily deployable.
 - **Custom File Naming:** Automatically formats the filename as `CompanyName_BalanceSheet_YYYYMMDD.pdf`.
 - **Data Validation:** Ensures that the sum of assets equals the sum of liabilities and equities.
 - **Default Values:** Automatically sets the company name to "ABC Corp." if left blank or empty.